 The HWHU main activity area is located in TA-II and covers 1.35 acres (Appendix C-4).
-Waste management operations at the HWHU include storing containers and large self-contained items, and sorting, repackaging, and loading and unloading containers as regulated under the RCRA and other applicable permits.
-RCRA Permit regulations require routine monitoring and enforcement of measures that prevent discharges of wastes within the site area and are conducted independently of activities conducted under the MSGP.
+Waste management operations at the HWHU include storing containers and large self-contained items as well assorting, repackaging, and loading and unloading containers as regulated under the RCRA Facility Operating Permit and other applicable permits.
+RCRA Permit regulations require routine monitoring and enforcement of measures that prevent discharges of wastes within the site area and are carried-out independently of activities conducted under the MSGP.

-The perimeter of this paved site is higher than surrounding land on all sides, preventing sheetflow run-on.
-The western edge of the unit rises 6 inches above the paved surface, preventing runoff.
-A 74,800-gallon, lined retention basin is located at the northwest quadrant of the site.
+The perimeter of this paved site is higher than surrounding land on all sides, preventing sheet-flow run-on.
+The western edge of the unit rises 6 in. above the paved surface, preventing runoff.
+A 74,800-gallon, lined detention basin is located at the northwest quadrant of the site.
 All runoff from the paved area inside the fence is directed toward the basin.
-The unit is constructed and regulated to prevent hazardous waste from entering the retention basin.
+The unit is constructed and regulated to prevent hazardous waste from entering the detention basin.
 Stormwater collected in the basin is screened for hazardous constituents prior to being discharged to the SNL MS4.
 If hazardous constituents are detected, the collected stormwater is pumped into drums, characterized and managed appropriately as waste.

 The HWHU East Lot is a half-acre parcel located 270 ft. to the east of the main activity area (Appendix C-4).
 This fenced yard is used to store empty roll-offs.
-Materials are occasionally stored in roll-offs in this lot.
+Materials are occasionally stored in roll-offs at this location.